Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/SSH.md

 ## Upload SSH keys

 OpenSSH specifies that the user public key is stored in the `~/.ssh/authorized_keys` file on the server.
-Adding the public key to this file is equivalent to uploading the public key to the server.
 Each public key occupies a line.
 If the file does not exist, you can manually create it.
 The permission of the `authorized_keys` file must be set to `644`, that is, only the file owner can write.

+Manually Uploading a Public Key

 ```bash
 $ cat ~/.ssh/id_rsa.pub | ssh user@host "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"